Graph decomposition and parity: Specific examples

 \section{Specific examples}

 Here we give some applications of the theorems of the previous section.
 We begin with a complete characterization of the distribution of all two-component graphs, together with explicit constructions.
 We then give several families of graphs that have tree-like gluings, and therefore by Theorem \ref{tree} are uniformly distributed.
-Finally, we show that there does not exist a generic construction for all disconnected graphs.
+Finally, we show that no recursive proof of the simplest form exists for a uniform asymptotic distribution for arbitrary graphs.